jaeksoft/opensearchserver/src/doc/en/documentation/installation%7Cinstallation_guide%7C1/linux%7Crunning_on_linux%7C1.md

 To access your OSS Back Office, open you browser (Firefox, Chromium, Opera, Safari...) and open the page [http://yourserver:9090](http://yourserver:9090)

 If everything went right you'll see the OSS interface.
-If nothing is displaying and you are sure you followed this installation correctly, check the troubleshooting section.
+If nothing is displaying and you are sure you followed this installation procedure correctly, check the troubleshooting section.

 So far, so good ?
 You can now go to the next step and create your first index.